10 Tips to Make Healthy Living Fun for Kids

 #1 Focus on the positive aspects of healthy living.
 Talk about the foods they CAN eat, the activities they CAN do, rather than telling them they can’t (I give this advice to my adult patients too!).
 It can be a challenge if your child has a food allergy or sensitivity, but you can empower your child to choose feeling healthy and good over feeling sick.
 Here are some great guidelines on how to tell if your child has a food sensitivity, and what to do about it.

-#2 Wash your hands and play with your food!
+#2 Play with your food!
 This can be a separate time from meal time to maintain whatever rules your family has around dinner, but there are so many creative things to do with vegetables – cauliflower sheep, cucumber frogs, tomato lady bugs, and carrot flowers.
 These foods won’t seem as scary if they have gotten to play with them.

 Smoothies are another great option for kids.
 Let them pick the ingredients—each recipe is a different mix-and-match experiment.
 Here are three of my favorites!